 How to choose restaurant inventory software

 Another good place to start is to analyze your current systems.
 When drawing up your list of must-have features, think about your current method of inventory management.
-What exactly is lacking with the current system, and what you would like to add?
+What exactly is lacking with the current system, and what would you like to add?
 Do you need detailed reports of what items you have in stock?
 Do you need it to integrate with other systems?
-Do you store your items at multiple locations?
+Do you store your items in multiple locations?

-Next, determine if your restaurant has other needs – most inventory management tools are included in restaurant management systems (RMS) that come with other features like point of sale (POS), employee management and CRM.
+Next, determine if your restaurant has other needs.
+Most inventory management tools are included in restaurant management systems (RMS), which also include POS systems, employee management tools and customer relationship management systems.
 Do you need these features or only inventory management software?
-If you need multiple services, choosing an all-encompassing RMS may be more cost effective.
-[Interested in learning more about POS systems?
-Check out our reviews and best picks.]
+If you need multiple services, an all-encompassing RMS may be more cost-effective than stand-alone inventory software.

-Most inventory management software programs have a core, or standard, package that increases in price as you add more hardware or capabilities.
-A starting software package can cost anywhere from $70 to $130 per user (or terminal), per month, and you should expect to pay more for additional features.
+Most inventory management software options have a core package that increases in price as you add more hardware or capabilities.
+A basic software package can cost $70 to $130 per user (or terminal) per month, and you should expect to pay more for additional features.

-Software vendors offer different packages with different combinations of features, which is why it’s critical you already know exactly what features you need beforehand.
+Software vendors offer different packages with different combinations of features, which is why it’s important to already know exactly which features you need beforehand.
 If you know what you need, you can accurately compare different programs and pricing plans for their suitability.

 Ease of use

-It is important that you choose software that is intuitive, easy to use and has good customer support in the event that something goes wrong.
-Most systems are easy to learn and understand, but you should test the software that you’re considering first before you buy it.
+It’s important to choose software that is easy to use and has good customer support if something goes wrong.
+Most systems are easy to learn and understand, but you should test the software you’re considering before buying it.
 Many vendors offer a free demo.
 If they don’t, ask for one.
 If they refuse or don’t offer one, that should serve as a red flag to you.

-If you choose inventory management software (as opposed to a general restaurant management system), make sure the software can be easily integrated with other systems.
-This will make running the day to day of your restaurant easier because your systems will be able to coexist together (and, in fact, provide more meaningful data) rather than offering conflicting reports or requiring you to enter the same information in multiple programs.
+If you choose inventory management software (instead of a general restaurant management system), make sure the software can easily integrate with other systems.
+This will make running the day-to-day tasks of your restaurant easier, because your systems will be able to seamlessly coexist (thereby providing more meaningful data) rather than offering conflicting reports or requiring you to enter the same information in multiple programs.

-Finally, research what types of customer service and support are available with your software program.
-It is vital that you have reliable and helpful responses to your requests, since good technical support can turn a crisis into a small inconvenience.
+Finally, research the level of customer service and support that is available for your desired software program.
+It is vital to have reliable and helpful responses to your requests, since good technical support can prevent a minor inconvenience from becoming a crisis.

-Check whether the vendor ha 24/7 chat, a phone number, or if you have to submit an online form or ticket for any issues.
-Ask the vendor what their average response time is for typical customer issues, how they respond to issues, and be sure to read reviews on a variety of platforms before making your decision.
+Check whether the vendor has 24/7 chat and a phone number, or if you have to submit an online form or ticket if you have any issues.
+Ask vendors what their average response time is for typical customer issues and how they respond to issues.
+Be sure to read reviews for the company on a variety of platforms before making your decision.

-By doing your research and understanding your restaurant’s needs, a restaurant inventory software application can increase your profits, decrease waste and help your business run more efficiently.
-By starting the buying process confident about what your needs are, you’ll benefit in the long run.
+If you research and understand your restaurant’s needs before buying, a restaurant inventory software application can increase your profits, decrease waste and help your business run more efficiently.
+By starting the buying process confident of what your needs are, you’ll benefit in the long run.